 FLY CASTING LESSONS

 As a former owner of Blue Ribbon Flies, I’ve spent considerable time helping people prepare for their trips to Yellowstone.
 This includes discussing seasonal opportunities, arranging for guides, suggesting which rivers to fish and when, explaining hatches, selecting flies, and passing along any other tips that will help make for an enjoyable trip.
-I still do this today, though on a part-time basis.
-In fact, my co-workers at Blue Ribbon Flies and I do everything we can except the most important thing: presenting your fly.
+While all that is very useful, it leaves out the most important thing: presenting your fly.
 That’s strictly up to you.

 Ask fishing guides anywhere in the world what skill they’d most like their clients to have and their answer will be universal: good casting ability.
 Nothing else is even remotely as important.

 Poor casting hurts in two ways.
 When being guided, it limits the options as to where you can be taken; some waters simply require a minimum level of casting proficiency for success.
 Second, whether fishing with a guide or on your own, an inability to cast limits the techniques which you can profitably employ.

-Though many guides are outstanding teachers, most will concur that the place for learning to cast is at a practice field, where fishing can’t get in the way.
+The most productive place for learning to cast is at a practice field, where fishing can’t get in the way.
 To really learn to cast well, proper instruction is as essential as adequate practice.
 Fly fishing is an interesting sport in that it’s generally treated differently than, say, golf or tennis, where most participants use lessons to further their enjoyment of the game.
 Yet fishing isn’t any different; the better you are, the more fun it becomes.

 Unlike golf or tennis—both difficult sports—the fly casting stroke is relatively simple and easy to learn.
 Nonetheless, it must still be learned.
-In thirty-plus years of teaching, I can count on one hand the number of fishermen I’ve seen whose casting strokes could not be improved by professional help.
+In forty years of teaching, I can count on one hand the number of fishermen I’ve seen whose casting strokes could not be improved by professional help.
 Most of us are never taught proper casting fundamentals.
-But once you know what good fundamentals look and feel like—in the space of a one hour lesson you will learn them—your casting will be forever changed, for the better.
+But once you know what good fundamentals look and feel like—in the space of a one hour lesson you can learn them—your casting will be forever changed, for the better.